serverless/serverless/docs/create_reusable_module.md

   This command will perform all tasks needed directly after installing the package, which are:
   * Trigger the replication of your `/awsm` directory to the project's `/aws_modules` directory
   * Merge the CloudFormation configuration into your project

-* Run `npm link` to create a globally-installed symbolic link to your module.
-In case you run into permission problems, it might be needed to run this as a superuser (using `sudo` on Linux/OSX).

 Now, your module is ready to be used in your local projects.